Treatment for Anxiety in Dubai

 Anxiety in Obsessive-compulsive disorder (OCD)

-Examples of common compulsions include washing hands or cleaning house excessively for fear of germs.
+Examples of common compulsions include washing hands or cleaning the house excessively for fear of germs.
 Once the patient stops the rituals, he will immediately experience anxiety.
 Hence, the cycle continues.

 Anxiety in Post-Traumatic Stress Disorder (PTSD)

 Suffering severe emotional trauma, such as from a natural disaster or serious accident or crime, may experience PTSD.
-Thoughts, feelings and behaviour patterns become seriously affected by reminders of the event.
+Thoughts, feelings, and behaviour patterns become seriously affected by reminders of the event.
 Often months or even years after the traumatic experience.

-Symptoms such as extreme fear, shortness of breath, racing heartbeat, insomnia, nausea, trembling and dizziness are common in anxiety disorders.
+Symptoms such as extreme fear, shortness of breath, racing heartbeat, insomnia, nausea, trembling, and dizziness are common in anxiety disorders.
 Although they may begin at any time, anxiety disorders often surface in adolescence or early adulthood.
 There is some evidence that anxiety disorders run in families; genes as well as early learning experiences within families seem to make some people more likely than others to experience these disorders.

 Generalized Anxiety Disorder

-Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.
+Generalised Anxiety Disorder (GAD) is a common mental health condition characterised by excessive and uncontrollable worries.

 Fear is a natural human experience, warning and protecting individuals from threats.
 However, when anxieties spiral out of control, they develop “life on their own.”
-Those affected by generalized anxiety find themselves constantly consumed by irrational worries without any particular triggers.
+Those affected by generalised anxiety find themselves constantly consumed by irrational worries without any particular triggers.

 Symptoms of Generalized Anxiety Disorder

-Generalized anxiety is frequently associated with depression, adding additional burden on the sufferers.
+Generalised anxiety is frequently associated with depression, adding additional burden on the sufferers.

-Physical Symptoms Associated wit General Anxiety
+Physical Symptoms Associated with General Anxiety

 Causes of Generalized Anxiety Disorder